Kong/docs.konghq.com/app/konnect/vitals/index.md

 no_version: true
 ---

-You can monitor the health and performance of any Service, Service version, Route, or Application managed by {{site.konnect_saas}}.
+You can monitor the health and performance of any service, service version, route, or application managed by {{site.konnect_saas}}.

 Vitals provides traffic reports to help you track the performance and behavior of your APIs and runtimes.
 Use these reports to quickly access key